Trigork/bw_stats/README.md

 ## Installation
-After setting up wrtbwmon and scheduling the task to publish the usage every 5 seconds, just copy the latest release of bw_stats to your router or server and make it available from any html server running within it.
+After setting up wrtbwmon and scheduling the task to publish the usage every 5 seconds (luci-app-wrtbwmon already does this for you, so you don't have to do it) and making usage.db available with a symlink to /www/, just copy the latest release of bw_stats to your router or server and make it available from any html server running within it.

 Modify the db/log_usage.py file variables to set the stats.json and usage.db locations.